puka-tchou/sitting-duck/README.md

 *.LEGAL.txt
 ```

-## use import/exports with the `// @MODULE` annotation
+## using import/exports with the `// @MODULE` annotation

-If you need to import a module from `node_modules/`, the trick is to add this line at the very beggining of you files:
+when importing a module from `node_modules/`, add this line at the very beggining of the file:

 ```js
 // @MODULE